wildwinter/dink/README.md

 An overview of the state of each scene.

-Note that it has ones entry called *Non-Dink*, which includes any written text in Ink that isn't part of a #dink knot.
+Note that it has one entry called *Non-Dink*, which includes any written text in Ink that isn't part of a #dink knot.
 It's included so you can still track status and localisation of that text.

 #### Cast Summary